 If your task is to develop some low-level software, such as storage or networking application, you need to learn Linux system development.

 System programming is different from most application development, system programming involving more OS or networking stuff.
 You need to know the details most commonly used Linux Kernel Interface.
 For historical and performance reasons, system development usually needs to know C/C++, system API provided in C.

-are both good resources for the Linux programming interface.
+The Linux Programming Interface: A Linux and UNIX System Programming Handbook are both excellent resources for the Linux programming interface.

-Networking is another important field for system programming, Unix Network Programming will be your best choice.
+Networking is another relevant field for system programming, Unix Network Programming will be your best choice.

 Remember the fundamentals are the same, the core knowledge of system programming will sharpen your skills, expand your design ability.

 The requirements of Kernel’s development are relatively high.
 You will be a HERO after finish this.
 At this time, you should have studied the courses of the operating system.